aldur/aldur.github.io/_posts/2023-10-15-migrating-to-cloudflare-pages.md

 #### HTML pages

-All HTML pages at GitHub redirect to their corresponding page at Cloudflare by using `<meta http-equiv="refresh" content="3;url=https://aldur.pages.dev/[destination]">` and `<link rel="canonical" href="https://aldur.pages.dev/[destination]">`.
+All HTML pages at GitHub will redirect to their corresponding page at Cloudflare by using `<meta http-equiv="refresh" content="3;url=https://aldur.pages.dev/[destination]">` and `<link rel="canonical" href="https://aldur.pages.dev/[destination]">`.
 This informs search-engine bots of the redirect and lets us display an informative page to the user.
-At this stage, we have less than a dozen pages.
+There are less than a dozen pages in total.
 It takes less to write the HTML code by hand than to script it -- but a Jekyll plugin could do that automatically.

 {:.text-align-center}